thorstensson/thorstensson/README.md

 ---
 ### About
 Tanzanian Swede living in Barcelona.
-Consider me a creative frontend developer with an eye for modern design, and an interest in backend and data visualization.
+Consider me a creative frontend developer with an eye for modern design, and an interest in data visualization.
 Now seeking a permanent role to commit to long-term in a friendly team.
 As a person I prefer inspiring websites and forums over social media, learning over likes.
 Goal driven and flat hierarchy-minded, I thrive on ambiguity and ownership.
 And GitHub rocks!

 Folio : https://www.thomasthorstensson.com | Build in public: https://www.co2audit.com